 What a ride with Sandy, our area was hit by wind and rain knocking down trees and flooding a few areas, making it a little difficult getting to work going around road blocks and dodging the downed trees that had been blown over.

-The ponds made it thru the storm with no problems, a little extra full but the outlets were kept clear and monitored every 8 hours.
+The ponds made it through the storm with no problems, a little extra full but the outlets were kept clear and monitored every 8 hours.
 Tuesday morning they were at their fullest from the rains over night.
 As I said in the previous post anything can happen.

 The trees that fell ended up falling into the creek and the first picture shows the bark rubbed off from passing debris.
 The potential of these branches collecting other branches and debris are high.
 If this happens it will create a dam, backing up water until it can’t hold it any longer and either break or start diverting the water another direction changing the course of the creek.